solohin/test-project/README.md

 #### DELETE /v1/users/{id}
 Delete user by ID.
-Works for ROLE_ADMIN or ROLE_MANAGER.
+Works for ROLE_ADMIN or ROLE_MANAGER(manager can delete only ROLE_USER and himself).
 Manager can not delete admin

 **Response**